Asian shares lower, Shanghai STAR tech board shares surge

 “With the markets wholly captivated by the looser the policy, the better the risk opportunities, investors could remain singularly focused on the Federal Reserve, and the European Central Bank policy decision and communications as global equity markets continue to have their ups and down based on the perceived degree of accommodative central bank policy,” Stephen Innes of Vanguard Markets said in a commentary.

-ENERGY: Benchmark U.S. crude oil added 47 cents to $56.23 a barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude oil added 66 cents to $56.42 a barrel in electronic trading on the New York Mercantile Exchange.
 It gained 34 cents to $55.76 on Friday.
-Brent crude, the international standard, rose 79 cents to $63.26 per barrel.
+Brent crude, the international standard, rose $1.03 to $63.50 per barrel.